rgov/http-translator/README.md

     npm install && npm run build

 Build results will be put in `/dist`.
-You can also run a development webserver with `npm run-script start:dev`.
+You can also run a development webserver with `npm run dev`.

 ## Implementation